quangnd159/dangquang.xyz/content/_index.md

 ✍️ I wrote (and intend to write more) about IELTS on [ai-eo.com](https://ai-eo.com) in Vietnamese.

-🔨 And I just made an IELTS study tool for my students at [thatieltsguide.com](https://thatieltsguide.com).
+🔨 I just made an IELTS study tool for my students at [thatieltsguide.com](https://thatieltsguide.com).

 📋 And here's my [[notes/cv|résumé]].